SimonJMurphy/Project-Dynamite/README.md

     kepler -c transform ~/data/output/filename.txt

 Transformer is a ruby program that passes arguments to a program written in c to perform its calculations, because c was found to be much quicker than ruby at this task.
 The transform calculation code has the inner and outer for loops switched compared to those of Deeming (1975), and trigonometric identities are used to further reduce the number of computationally expensive sine and cosine calculations.

+The option "-e" will export the fourier information to a text-file called "fourier_information" in the output directory.
+It contains the kic number, season, peak amplitude (mmag), and the frequency of that peak (c/d).
+The force-overwrite "-f" command is required to append to this file when processing multiple time-series.

 ### Light Curve Plotter